-- 1. Mr. Miller and his spouse, Joan Holden own a small 9.1-acre organic farm that has been leased continuously since 2005 to Harold Wilken, the legacy tenant of Iroquois Valley.
+- 1. Mr. Miller and his spouse, Joan Holden own a small 9.1-acre organic farm that has been leased continuously since 2005 to Harold Wilken, the legacy tenant of IQVF REIT.
 The farm grows a diversity of organic grains and legumes, mostly experimental varieties managed by agricultural programs through various colleges (University of Wisconsin, University of Illinois, Cornell University).
 The rent received from Mr. Wilken is approximately \$3,000 per year. - 2.
-Mr. Ambriole is an investor in shares of IQVF REIT common stock, a member of the IQVF REIT Board of Directors, and the lessee of five of our farms (Old Oak, Sparta Woods, Brindle, Yoder and Lake Wawasee).
-Mr. Ambriole is also a borrower from the Company via a stock-secured loan.
-As such, there could be a future conflict of interest arising from Mr. Ambriole's roles as an investor, as a Director, as the tenant of these farms, and as a borrower from the Company. - 3.
-Mr. Beyer is a member of the IQVF REIT Board of Directors and a borrower from the Company via 1st and 2nd mortgage financings the Company has entered into with Mr. Beyer and his family's farm operating company, Beyercrest LLC.
-As such, future conflicts of interest could arise from Mr. Beyer's roles as a Director and as a borrower from the Company.
+Mr. Ambriole is a member of our Board of Directors, the lessee of five of our farms (Old Oak, Sparta Woods, Brindle, Yoder and Lake Wawasee), and a first mortgage-secured borrower for a farm he has purchased (Phyllis Farm).
+As such, there could be a future conflict of interest arising from Mr. Ambriole's roles as a director, as the tenant of these farms, and as a borrower from Iroquois Valley.
+Beginning in 2021, Mr. Ambriole also began providing occasional due diligence support and similar services to Iroquois Valley as a paid consultant. - 3.
+Dr. Jones-Crabtree is a member of the Board and through her farm, Vicilus Farms, is the lessee of three Iroquois Valley farms (Bahasaba, Hi-Line, and Cottonwood).
+As such, there could be a future conflict of interest arising from Dr. Jones-Crabtree's roles as a director and as the tenant of these farms. - 4.
+Mr. Miller and Dr. Rivard serve as Directors and Co-Chairs on the IQVF Board.
+Mr. Miller and Dr. Rivard also serve on the board of directors of Healing Soils Foundation ("HSF"), an Illinois-based 501(c)3 dedicated to advancing organic and regenerative agriculture and soil conservation practices through education, training, and awareness of soil, nutrition, and human health.
+Dr. Rivard currently serves as the Executive Director of HSF.
+Neither Mr. Miller nor Dr. Rivard receive any compensation from HSF.
+Iroquois Valley and HSF recently entered into a memorandum of understanding regarding administration, organization, and fundraising, as well as funding for soil health projects for Iroquois Valley farmers.
+Iroquois Valley and HSF are considering and likely will enter into additional transactions in the future, including for example that Iroquois Valley may lease certain spaces to HSF for full or part-time use, such as certain parts of the Company's Rock Creek property.

-7. THE 2020 SOIL RESTORATION NOTE OFFERING
+THE SERIES IV SOIL RESTORATION NOTE OFFERING

-A) WHO MAY SUBSCRIBE / INVESTOR SUITABILITY STANDARDS
+1. WHO MAY SUBSCRIBE/INVESTOR SUITABILITY STANDARDS

 The offer and sale of the Notes are being made in reliance on an exemption from the registration requirements of the Securities Act, specifically for U.S. investors, SEC Regulation D, Rule 506(c).
-Accordingly, distribution of this Memorandum has been strictly limited to persons who we reasonably believe (i) are "Accredited Investors" (as defined by Rule 501(a) promulgated pursuant to the Securities Act and summarized below) and (ii) will be able to satisfy the requirements and make the representations set forth below pursuant to the Subscription Agreement, in the form included herewith as Appendix I.
+Accordingly, distribution of this Memorandum has been strictly limited to persons who we reasonably believe (i) are "accredited investors" (as defined by Rule 501(a) promulgated pursuant to the Securities Act and summarized below) and (ii) will be able to satisfy the requirements and make the representations set forth below pursuant to the Subscription Agreement, in the form included herewith as Appendix I.

-Each investor will be required to certify that he/she/it is an Accredited Investor and be verified as such.
+Each investor will be required to certify that they are an accredited investor and be verified as such.
 The Company has engaged a third-party verification provider to assist with the SEC's verification requirements pursuant to Rule 506(c), and each prospective investor will have the option of using our selected verification provider or utilizing the services of certain enumerated professional advisors retained by the prospective investor, each as further outlined in the Subscription Agreement.